Peace. Beauty. Light.

 “I’m drawn to Texas’ plentiful native grasses in particular.
 Watching the wind weave patterns through them and the gentle swaying provide me with a much needed calm.
 I stand among them and am reminded of the ocean.
 Great waves roll across the fields.
 Seed heads catch the sun and glow like breaking spray.”

 She has had multiple solo shows featuring “Earth and Sky” pieces and was chosen by the Near Southside, Inc non-profit organization to create a 15-1/2 ft by 5 ft sunrise mural on Magnolia Avenue near downtown Ft.
 Worth.
 It was completed in October 2018.
-More recently she has completed an 8 panel public art project to be revealed soon (sometime in Feb 2022).
+Multiple paintings were purchased and now hang in Tarleton State University’s Ft.
+Worth campus on Chisholm Trail Parkway that opened in 2019.
+Rebeca was also chosen to create an 8-panel installation for TRINITY METRO TEXRAIL’s Smithfield Depot in North Richland Hills.
+These pieces combine visual art and written text to tell the story of the city from its founding to modern day.
+All researched and written by Rebecca.
+It was unveiled in February 2022.

 Rebecca paints primarily on panels she prepares herself and uses an acrylic technique involving many overlapping layers of thin washes of color, finding this better conducive to capturing the unique qualities of light.
 Expressing herself in written word is an important part of her artistic process.
 Each piece is accompanied by her thoughts.
 Sometimes a poem or sometimes a description of the internal emotions she drew from when painting the piece.
 Her art is about beauty and it serves as a counterbalance to life’s struggles.
 For Rebecca, her art has helped her deal with the death of her first husband, breast cancer and rare chronic health conditions.
 She hopes that others find comfort in her paintings and words.